 The resting extracellular pH (pHe) value in the interstitial fluid of brain tissues can vary between 7.15 and 7.33 depending on the brain area and is generally about 0.1-0.2 pH units more acidic than the blood pH (Mutch & Hansen, 1984; Syková & Svoboda, 1990).
 Since membrane depolarization, ion transport and metabolic activity affect the pHe, changes in pHe are commonly observed during neuronal activity and in changed metabolic states, such as e.g. ischemia (Chesler, 2003; Dmitriev & Mangel, 2001; Kraig, Ferreira-Filho & Nicholson, 1983; Krishtal, Osipchuk, Shelest & Smirnoff, 1987; Siesjö, von Hanwehr, Nergelius, Nevander & Ingvar, 1985).
-Active brain neurons generate ATP by oxidative phosphorylation, which leads to production of CO2, while astroglial cells are primarily glycolytic, producing lactate (Deitmer, 2002).
 Information about the variations of extracellular pH in the CNS of mammals comes mainly from studies with anesthetized rodents and in vitro preparations in which the pHe was recorded using optical techniques or pH-sensitive microelectrodes (Chesler, 2003).
-Upon repetitive electrical stimulation the neuronal activity of the mammalian CNS produces a general pattern of pHe changes containing three phases (Chesler, 1990; Chesler, 2003; Makani & Chesler, 2010).
+Upon repetitive electrical stimulation, the neuronal activity of the mammalian CNS produces a general pattern of pHe changes containing three phases (Chesler, 1990; Chesler, 2003; Makani & Chesler, 2010).
 An initial short (<200ms) transient alkaline shift of typically 0.01-0.2 pH units, occurring within tens of ms after the beginning of the stimulus, is followed by a long-lasting, slowly developing acidosis that reaches a maximal acidic shift of 0.1-0.25 pH units 20-60s after the beginning of the repetitive stimulation.
 In the third phase, the pH returns to the initial value.
-Since these measurements represent in most cases tissue pH changes it is possible that locally, as e.g. in synapses, the pH changes may have different amplitudes and kinetics.
 The brain pH is buffered by the bicarbonate-carbon dioxide buffer.
 The buffering capacity of the interstitial fluid depends therefore on the bicarbonate and CO2 concentration and co-determines the magnitude of extracellular pH changes (Du et al., 2014; Highstein, Holstein, Mann & Rabbitt, 2014).
-The buffer capacity shows regional variations, and may be lower than originally thought (Chesler, 2003; Tong, Chen & Chesler, 2006).

-The transient alkalinization mentioned above has been reported in hippocampus in several studies (Chen & Chesler, 2015; Chen & Chesler, 1992; Gottfried & Chesler, 1996; Krishtal, Osipchuk, Shelest & Smirnoff, 1987).
-Inhibition of the plasma membrane Ca2+-ATPase (PMCA) prevented the transient alkaline shift in hippocampal neurons effectively, suggesting that the activity of this transporter, that exchanges internal Ca^{2+} for external H+, generates the alkaline shift (Kreitzer, Collis, Molina, Smith & Malchow, 2007; Makani & Chesler, 2010) (Makani et al., 2010).
-Depending on the brain region, the initial alkaline shift can be more or less pronounced or even inexistent (Venton, Michael & Wightman, 2003; Yamamoto, Borgula & Steinberg, 1992).
-The regional differences in the magnitude of the initial alkaline shift may be due to different expression or activity of PMCA, ion channels and other acidbase transporters and to differences in buffering capacity.
-The alkalinization occurs in the same time frame as do excitatory post-synaptic currents and is therefore fast enough to modulate fast synaptic transmission (Gottfried & Chesler, 1996).
+The initial transient alkalinization mentioned above has been reported in the hippocampus by several studies and occurs in the same time frame as do excitatory post-synaptic currents.
+It is therefore fast enough to modulate fast synaptic transmission (Chen & Chesler, 2015; Chen & Chesler, 1992; Gottfried & Chesler, 1996; Krishtal, Osipchuk, Shelest & Smirnoff, 1987).
+The alkaline shift is reduced by pharmacological blockade of various ion channels involved in neurotransmission, pointing to a direct association between the alkalinization and neuronal activity (Smith & Chesler, 1999).
 Figure 4 illustrates the different mechanisms leading to pH changes in the synapse.
-The alkaline shift is also reduced by pharmacological blockade of different ion channels involved in neurotransmission, indicating that it is directly associated with neuronal activity (Smith & Chesler, 1999).
-This is not the case for the following acidification, which appears to be associated with another process.
-Several observations suggest that the acidic change is mostly due to the activity of glial cells (Chesler, 2003; Jendelová & Syková, 1991).
-It was suggested that the Na+-HCO3-- cotransporter NBC contributes to the lowering of the extracellular pH by the glia.
+Inhibition of the plasma membrane Ca^{2+} -ATPase (PMCA) prevented the transient alkaline shift in hippocampal neurons effectively, suggesting that the alkaline shift is generated by the activity of this transporter that exchanges internal Ca^{2+} for external H+ (Kreitzer, Collis, Molina, Smith & Malchow, 2007; Makani & Chesler, 2010) (Makani et al., 2010).
+The initial alkaline shift is small or even inexistent in some brain regions (Venton, Michael & Wightman, 2003; Yamamoto, Borgula & Steinberg, 1992).
+Several observations indicate that the acidic change that follows the initial alkalinization is mostly due to the activity of glial cells (Chesler, 2003; Jendelová & Syková, 1991).
+It was suggested that the Na+-HCO3--cotransporter NBC contributes to the lowering of the extracellular pH by the glia.
 Activation of NBC leads to transport of Na+ and HCO3- into the glial cell and thereby to extracellular acidification (Deitmer, 2002) (Fig 4).